Access to facilities

 Academic Research collaborations

 The Spinoza Centre for Neuroimaging is an initiative of the combined Amsterdam academic neuroscience community.
 These groups are the main users.
 However, we welcome any and all research collaborations seeking imaging solutions to basic, diagnostic and translational programs.
+For this, the Spinoza Centre provides easy access and is affordable for science programs.

 Share